mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 It took me several tries to even figure out how to create a new volume and share it on my network with correct permissions.
 You have to jump between several different menus to just set up a drive and share it.
 With Synology, it's hard to get it wrong because there's a complete UI flow when you set up a volume where Synology helps you configure it on the network and give users permissions.

 I found third-party apps _much_ harder to install on TrueNAS.
 I use Plex Media Server to stream my movie and TV collection.
-With Synology, I installed it and it worked out of the box.
-With TrueNAS, it was about an hour of fiddling.
+Plex is a pre-configured plugin on TrueNAS, so this should be one of the easiest apps to install.
+TrueNAS required an hour of fiddling and searching through documentation.
 For Plex to access my storage, I had to:

 1. Create a BSD jail
 1. SSH into that jail